lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 </details>

 ### Retriever Control
+Just like style, the retrievers too have an effect on model answer.
+A model with with a more complete or relevant retrieval will likely produce a better answer.
-Similar to style-control, the retriever-controlled leaderboard separates the effect of the retrievers from the content quality.
+Similar to style-control, the retriever-controlled leaderboard separates the effect of the retrievers from the answer model ranking.

 <div style="margin-left: auto; margin-right: auto; width: fit-content;">
 <table style="width:100%; border-collapse: collapse; border: 1px solid lightgray; background-color: white;">